rubyforgood/inkind-admin/README.md

 ### Setup Instructions for full-stack application

 1. Visit https://github.com/rubyforgood/inkind-volunteer for instructions on how to run the Rails & React application together.

-# Communication and Collaboration

-Most conversations happen in the #team-inkind channel of the Ruby For Good Slack.
-Get access here: https://rubyforgood.herokuapp.com/

-You can also open an issue or comment on an issue on github and a maintainer will reply to you.

-Info to join all public meetings are posted in the rubyforgood Slack!